taot/blog/source/_posts/2017/09-01-understanding-backprop.md

 z^l_m = \sum_n w^l_{mn} a^{l-1}_n + b^l_m
 {% endmath %}

-and when and only when m = j, n = k, the derivative is not 0
+and when and only when m = j, n = k, the derivative is not 0, so here we get BP4:

 {% math %}
 \frac{\partial C}{\partial w^l_{jk}} = \frac{\partial C}{\partial z^l_j} \cdot a^{l-1}_k = \sigma^l_j a^{l-1}_k